salvatorebruzzese/terminal-maze/README.md

 # Terminal Maze

 A terminal-based game to solve mazes, written in C++.
-It certainly works on Linux, as the last development stages were done on it, but it should also compile and work on windows too.
+It certainly works on Linux, as the final stages of development were done on it, but it should compile and work on Windows too.
-I completed this project over the course of one year, without particular regards to design patterns or anything else.
+I completed this project over the course of one year, without particular regard for design patterns or anything else.
 I hope you like it!

 ## Build and dependencies